 The Sony X90J uses a BGR subpixel layout.
 It doesn't affect picture quality, but it can cause blurry text in some applications when using it as a PC monitor.
 You can read more about it here.

 The Sony X90J has a good color gamut, but it's just short of the required 67% Rec.
 2020 coverage to be considered a wide color gamut.
-It's lower than the Sony X900H, although the difference is pretty small and shouldn't be noticeable to most people.
+It's lower than the Sony X900H, although the difference is pretty small and isn't noticeable.
 It's very difficult to tell that it doesn't have a wide gamut just by looking at an image.
 We measured this multiple times with different settings and picture modes, and we also compared it side-by-side with the Sony X80J, with both TVs receiving the same 4k, 4:2:2, 10-bit signal through an HDMI splitter.
 We took the readings with a colorimeter and spectroradiometer set up three feet from the TV, and we also took a spectrum reading, which you can see here.
 The results were the same.
-It's possible that we received a unit with an inferior panel, but we don't know for sure.
-On the bright side, its coverage of the more commonly-used DCI P3 color space is excellent.
+We measured a wide color gamut by lowering the stimulus received, but HDR is meant to be watched with a bright image.

 Despite having a worse color gamut than the Sony X900H, the Sony X90J has a better color volume, mainly due to its higher contrast ratio and peak brightness.
 It still has trouble with bright blues and greens, though.